3DCoded/Happy-Hare/Configuring-mmu_parameters.cfg.md

 `gate_endstop_to_encoder`is the distance between gate end stop and encoder.
 Only active if both are fitted.
 This number is positive if the end stop is after the encoder.

+`gate_autoload` only applied if you have pre-gate sensors installed, this allow the autoload feature to be explicitly disabled.
+This is useful if the pregate sensor it placed a long way from the gear.
+In these cases the `MMU_PRELOAD` command can be manually called to achieve the same results.

 <br>

 ## ![#f03c15](resources/f03c15.png) ![#c5f015](resources/c5f015.png) ![#1589F0](resources/1589F0.png) Bowden Loading and Unloading